 So how do you keep a marriage strong while weathering the ups and downs of parenthood?
 I’m no expert, but I can tell you what we’ve learned over the last few years of raising our little tykes.
-The benefits of date nights, even for frugal couples are MANY.
+The importance of date nights cannot be understated.

 Why?
 For one thing, finding the time to have healthy conversations with your spouse to bond and to simply “check-in”, is not easy.